Our Appointment System

 - Sometimes people can forget to tell the doctor all the important information about their problem.
 It may help to write their symptoms down.

-- If you don’t understand what the clinician, please don’t be afraid to ask for a further explanation.
+- If you don’t understand what the clinician says, please don’t be afraid to ask for a further explanation.

 - It can sometimes help to have a partner or friend with you.